roushjac/whisper-from-webrtc/README.md

-# Discord Real Time Whisper Transcription
+# Real Time Whisper Transcription

-This is a Discord bot using OpenAI's [Whisper](https://github.com/openai/whisper) speech to text model.
-It transcribes the speech of all users in a channel.
+This is a WebRTC client listening for audio and passing it to a local version of OpenAI's [Whisper](https://github.com/openai/whisper) speech to text model.

 To install with Docker run
 ```